ROIDTC/events-app-tf/README.md

 Open Google Cloud Shell and clone this repository.

-Open terraform.tfvars file and change project_id variable to your project ID Change the external and internal images to your images in Docker Hub
+Open terraform.tfvars file and change project_id variable to your project ID.
+Change the external and internal images to your images in Docker Hub

 ## Then run: